 Also, as a bit of trivia, this is the first film to depict a crop circle.
 And the crop circle craze that, er um, cropped up in the years following its release is credited to this film.
 So, Saul Bass is an innovative filmmaker and crop circle starter.
 Not exactly a reason to see the film but still cool.

-After an unknown cosmic event ants undergo a rapid evolution.
-Two scientists, James Lesko (Michael Murphy) and Ernest Hubbs (Nigel Davenport), are sent to the desert of Arizona to investigate geometrically perfect towers the ants have built.
-Except for one holdout family the entire population in the area flee the increasingly aggressive ants.
-The two scientists set up a computerized lab in a sealed geodesic dome (it’s the 70s, everyone had a geodesic dome) to investigate further but they and the remaining family soon find themselves at war with the ants.
+After an unknown cosmic event ants undergo rapid evolution.
+Two scientists, James Lesko (Michael Murphy) and Ernest Hubbs (Nigel Davenport) are sent to the desert of Arizona to investigate geometrically perfect towers the ants have built.
+Except for one holdout family, the entire population in the area flees the increasingly aggressive ants.
+The two scientists set up a computerized lab in a sealed geodesic dome (it’s the 70s, and everyone had a geodesic dome) to investigate further but they and the remaining family soon find themselves at war with the ants.

 After the family’s farm is overrun with ants they escape to the science lab but before they get there they are sprayed with a lethal insecticide and all killed except for the daughter Kendra (Lynne Frederick) who hides in a cellar.
 She is taken into the dome and some ants are captured for study.

-Running out of options Lesko decides to fulfill Hubbs plan and he too sets off for the central hive.
+Running out of options Lesko decides to fulfill Hubbs’s plan and he too sets off for the central hive.
 When he arrives he is surprised to see Kendra and soon realizes that instead of killing them the ants have a plan for the human race but it is unknown what that plan is.
-In voice-over Lesko states that he is awaiting instruction.
+In the voice-over, Lesko states that he is awaiting instruction.